altaga/SMB-Lender/README.md

 # Spheron:

-Todo el despliegue de nuestra aplicacion, ciclo de CI/CD y sobre todo el hosting, esta proporcionado por Spheron.
+All the deployment of our application, CI/CD cycle and above all the hosting, is provided by Spheron.

 ## Deployment: